GSecurity1979/Notes/Guide to Star Trek Online.md

 # How to play

-Piloting: Use both mouse buttons pressed at same time to pilot your ship.
+Use both mouse buttons pressed at same time to pilot your ship.
 If you use cannons, stop at 9km from target and shoot.
 If you use beam arrays, fly around non stop, preferably directly below or above targets.
 If you have low turn rate, try to keep engines at half speed.

-Pve is mostly about dmg and to multiple targets, while Pvp is about tanking and dmg to single target.
+Pve is mostly about dmg and to multiple targets, while Pvp is about dmg to single target.
+Both require tanking tho pvp doesn't require much dps.

 # Tips